LEDIG STILLING VED UIT NORGES ARKTISKE UNIVERSITET

 Credibility, academic freedom, closeness, creativity and commitment shall be hallmarks of the relationship between our employees, between our employees and our students and between UiT and our partners.

-The Faculty of Law has a vacant position for applicants who wish to obtain the degree of Philosophiae Doctor (PhD).
+The Faculty of Law has one position vacant for applicants who wish to obtain the degree of Philosophiae Doctor (PhD).
 The position is affiliated with the Norwegian Centre for the Law of the Sea (NCLOS).

 The Faculty of Law has about 950 law students, 25 PhD fellows, 35 members of the academic staff and 15 members of the administrative staff.
 The Faculty may award the degrees of Master and PhD in Law as well as the degrees of Master of Laws (LL.M.) in the Law of the Sea and Joint Nordic Master`s Programme in Environmental Law.

-NCLOS have a staff of 20 - 25 employees; academic staff and PhD fellows.
+NCLOS have a staff of 20 - 25 employees: academic staff and PhD fellows.
 The Centre is located at the Faculty of Law, providing for close contact and collaboration between the staff.
 The Centre also has an extensive national and international academic network.
-For more information on the Centre, see our website: www.uit.no/lawofthesea

 The chosen candidate must be willing to adapt her/his project description to the ongoing research activities at the Centre.